How Much Down Payment Do I Need to Buy a Home?

 What Is A Down Payment and Why Is It Important?

 When buying a home, the down payment is a portion of the total cost that you pay upfront.
-For example, if you were buying a home that cost $250,000, you might provide a 20% down payment upfront ($50,000 in this case), and a bank or mortgage lender would supplement the remaining balance.
+For example, if you were buying a home in Seattle that cost $250,000, you might provide a 20% down payment upfront ($50,000 in this case), and a bank or mortgage lender would supplement the remaining balance.

 Most mortgages require a home down payment.
 There are exceptions, such as VA loans and USDA loans, but most buyers will have to bring some cash to the table.
 Your down payment helps determine how much you can borrow and what your interest rate will be.
 Generally, the higher the down payment, the better the terms.